-When an electrolyte dissolves in solution, its associated ion pair dissociates into a separate cation and anion.
+When an electrolyte dissolves in solution, its associated ion pair dissociates into separate cations and anions.
 The equilibrium concentration of ions dissolved in solution is denoted by the solubility product constant (Ksp).
 However, what would happen if extra ions were added to a solution at equilibrium?
 This effect, the common ion effect, will be demonstrated through two examples.

 A solution of dissolved CaCO3 is at equilibrium.
 What would happen to the amount of dissolved CaCO3 if CaCl2 is added to the solution?

 Applying Le Chatelier’s principle, a secondary equilibrium will begin, where CaCl2 will dissolve and dissociate to form calcium ions and chloride ions that will freely interact with solution.
-Both equilibriums present in the solution share a common ion, calcium.
+Both equilibria present in the solution share a common ion, calcium.
 The dissolution of CaCl2 increases the total amount of calcium ion present in solution.
-Remembering that the dissolution of CaCO3 is at equilibrium, an increase in calcium will increase the ion product (Q) of CaCO3 past its Ksp.
+Remembering that the dissolution of CaCO3 is at equilibrium, an increase in the concentration of calcium will increase the ion product (Q) of CaCO3 past its Ksp.
 When Q > Ksp, excess solute precipitates out of solution.
-In this case, excess Ca2+ and CO32- will precipitate, forming CaCO3 until Q = Ksp.
+In this case, excess Ca2+ will combine with CO32-, forming solid CaCO3, which precipitates until Q = Ksp.
 The take home point here is that addition of a common ion will decrease solubility, potentially forcing some excess ion to form a precipitate.